BradyM-B/BradyM-B/README.md

 ## Howdy! 👋
   My name is Brady.
 My pronouns are he/him.
 I’m currently working on my first few projects in GitHub.
 As such I’m currently learning just the basics for now and any help would be much appreciated.
+I am paricularly interested in Powershell commands as they are the workhorse for most of my work in device cloning and remote software deployment.
 <!--
 **BradyM-B/BradyM-B** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.